Thomas Mott Osborne: Politics

+At the New York state election, 1898, he ran on the Independent Citizens' ticket for Lieutenant Governor of New York.
+Osborne was elected mayor of Auburn in 1902, serving two terms.
+He was known to disguise himself and visit local taverns to eavesdrop on conversations to get a sense of public opinion.

 In 1907, Governor Charles Evans Hughes selected Osborne to serve as upstate commissioner on the state's first New York Public Service Commission.
-At one point, to determine whether railroads could safely trim staff as they proposed, Osborne dressed as a hobo and rode the rails and was once arrested by police in Syracuse, New York in the course of his sleuthing.
-His report to the commission, however, was instrumental in persuading the panel to order railroad staff maintained.
+At one point, to determine whether railroads could safely trim staff as they proposed, Osborne dressed as a hobo and rode the rails.
+He was arrested by police in Syracuse, New York in the course of his sleuthing.
+His report to the commission, however, was instrumental in persuading the panel to maintain the existing railroad staff.
 However, his propensity to travel in a variety of odd disguises and his close relationship with Louis Schaedeline, a handyman with whom Osborne was rumored to be having a homosexual affair, proved fatal to Osborne's future political ambitions.

 Between 1910 and 1912, Osborne teamed with Franklin Delano Roosevelt, then a New York State senator, and Louis McHenry Howe in unsuccessful efforts to reform the New York State Democratic Party.
 FDR, Howe, and Osborne were upstate New York's best-known foes of Tammany Hall and William Randolph Hearst.
 But after the 1912 national Democratic Convention, where the three worked for the presidential nomination of Woodrow Wilson, Wilson ignored their faction of the state Democratic party and instead selected the larger, Tammany Hall-led wing of the Democratic party to represent the state.
 Osborne quit politics in disgust.

+Prison reform

 In 1912, sick in bed, Osborne was inspired to read My Life In Prison by Donald Lowrie, a former inmate of San Quentin prison in California.
 The following year, he persuaded New York Governor William Sulzer to appoint him chairman of a new State Commission on Prison Reform.
-On behalf of the commission that year he entered the Auburn Prison, now Auburn Correctional Facility, in prison garb insisting to the administration that he be treated like any other prisoner.
+On behalf of the commission that year, he entered the Auburn Prison, now Auburn Correctional Facility, in prison garb, insisting to the administration that he be treated like any other prisoner.
 On September 29, Osborne began six days of imprisonment as "Tom Brown," Inmate 33,333X.
 He recorded his experiences in Within Prison Walls.
 Its publication in 1914 made him the most prominent prison reform crusader of his day.